mrocklin/thesis/term.md

 termify(ClientClass)  # mutation
 ~~~~~~~~~~~

 In this way any Python object may be regarded as a compound term.
 We provide a single `termify` function to mutate classes defined under the standard object model.
-In operation we provide a more comprehensive function to handle common variations from the standard model (e.g. the use of `__slots__`)
+Operationally we provide a more comprehensive function to handle common variations from the standard model (e.g. the use of `__slots__`)

 Note that the Python objects themselves are traversed, not a translation (we do not call `_term_op, _term_args` exhaustively before execution.)
 Keeping the objects intact enables users to debug their code with familiar data structures and enables the use of client code *within* term traversals.
-This will be useful later when we leverage SymPy exxisting mathematical inference system within an external logic program.
+This method will be useful later when we leverage SymPy's existing mathematical inference system within an external logic program.

 #### Variable identification -- `isvar`

-Meta variables denote subterms that can match any other term.
+Meta variables denote sub-terms that can match any other term.
 Within existing Python logic programming projects meta variables are traditionally identified by their type.
 Python objects of the class `term.Var` are considered to be meta-variables.
 However, interaction with user defined classes may require the injection of a meta-variable as an attribute into an arbitrary Python object.
 It is possible that that object will perform checks that reject the inclusion of a `term.Var` object.
 For example, in user-written code for an Account object it is feasible that a balance attribute will be checked to be of type `float`.
 To match against a balance we need some way to make a `float` a meta-variable.

 To resolve this issue we rely on a carefully managed set of global variables.
 We make unique and rare values (e.g. `-9999.9`) and place them in a globally accessible collection.
 Membership in this collection connotes meta-variable-ness.
 To avoid the normal confusion caused by global collections we manage this set with Python context managers/coroutines.